 Summer heat is worth it when it rewards us with a bountiful harvest of fragrant basil.
-Now’s the time to make as many basil-packed recipes as you can before the season ends.
-Here are 10 favorites for your summer basil bucket list.
+Now's the time to make as many basil-packed recipes as you can before the season ends.
+We'll share quick tips for cooking with fresh basil and 10 favorite basil recipes for your summer basil bucket list.

 Let's start this basil-fest with a classic summertime recipe that lets the unique flavor and bright color of fresh basil shine through.
 Whole basil leaves are layered between slices of summer-ripe tomatoes and fresh mozzarella cheese, with a drizzle of the best olive oil you can spring for.
 So simple, so incredibly delicious.